KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/19-garden-enclosed-paradise.md

 * **The Enclosure (Seal of Integrity):**
     The Garden is a **Bounded space**—a walled garden, island, or sacred grove.
     This symbolizes a **Sovereign field of Coherent Resonance**, self-contained and guarded from Entropic incursion.
-    It is a **Localized Aion**, a miniature expression of Source coherence within material form.
+    It is a localized expression of **Aionic coherence** within material form.

 * **The Source of Water (L₄ (DP: Morgis) — Vitality):**
     A spring, fountain, or river issues from the Garden's center—Morgic life-current animating the enclosed field through the pulse of Motive Infinity.